alo9507/JustKeepClicking/content/blog/auth/index.md

 This we call the <i>authentication domain</i>.
 A domain is fully described by two things: the domain's <i>components</i>, and the domain's <i>behaviors</i>.

 There are many ways we could divide up the responsibilities of Authentication.
+What communicates with the auth server?
+Is that component also responsible for persisting the auth response locally?
+Possibilities (and confusions) abound.

-Today we'll build a fully-functional clientside authentication framework guided by the principles of domain driven design.
+Today, we'll lay the foundation for a fully-functional and flexible clientside authentication framework allowing your team to easily swap out authentication providers.

-Specifically, here are the behaviors our framework will be capable of:
+Here are the behaviors our framework will be capable of:

 <h4>EZClientAuth Behaviors</h4>

 - <b>Authentication CRUD Operations</b>: Sign-in, Sign-out, determining whether or not the client is already authenticated
 - <b>Caching Authentication State</b>: Peristing the AuthSession between application launches
-- <b>Synchronizing Auth State across App</b>: Because no one wants a stale cache or a stale token attached to http calls
+- <b>Synchronizing Auth State across the Entire App</b>: Because no one wants a stale cache or a stale token attached to http calls

-We'll build out these behaviors using three primary building blocks:
+We'll build out these behaviors using five primary building blocks:

 <h4>EZClientAuth Components</h4>